heistp/l4s-tests/README.md

 The CodelAF results are presented as an example of what can easily be achieved by actively equalising queue occupancy across flows through differential AQM activity, which compensates for differing congestion control algorithms and path characteristics.
 CodelAF was initially developed as part of SCE, but the version used here is purely RFC-3168 compliant.
-On the right side of the chart, you can see that CUBIC and TCP Prague are given very nearly equal access to the link, with considerably less queuing than in the dumb FIFO.
+On the right side of *Figure 2*, you can see that CUBIC and TCP Prague are given very nearly equal access to the link, with considerably less queuing than in the dumb FIFO.

 ![L4S Network Bias 80ms](http://sce.dnsmgr.net/_archive/l4s-2020-11-11T120000-final/s1-charts/rttfair_cc_qdisc_80ms_80ms.svg)